Getting Car Insurance with Kids: A Guide

 Because car insurance is priced by ZIP code, their full-time residence should be listed on the policy.

 Because car insurance is priced on an individual level, this is a difficult question to answer.
-However, we created a family profile and surveyed some top insurance companies to see which one was the cheapest for teenage drivers.
+However, we created a profile and surveyed some top insurance companies to see which one was the cheapest for teenage drivers.

 Below are some frequently asked questions regarding car insurance and kids.